acoshift/go-project-guideline/README.md

 ### Entity

-- Split entity for each use case
+- Split entity for each use-case

 ```go
 // User is the current user